Background Image

 Worldwide Recognition

-The United States has worlds’ top notch institutions.
+The United States has the world’s top-notch institutions.
 These institutions are leaders in terms of course curriculum and training quality in what they offer.
-The quality of education offered in the US colleges and universities is compared as best in the world.
-The certificate and degree earned from a US college / university is considered as Hallmark to further career path.
+The quality of education offered in the US colleges and universities is considered the best in the world.
+The certificate and degree earned from a US college/university is considered a Hallmark to further a career path.

 Academic Excellence

-The USA is leader in newest technologies which originates from its’ institutions.
-Stay and study in US means having enriched with latest technological knowledge which will give you an edge over others in real life.
-Hence a US degree is beneficial in several aspects and preferred over others.
+The USA is a leader in the newest technologies, which originate from its institutions.
+Staying and studying in USA means being enriched with the latest technological knowledge, which will give you an edge over others in real life.
+Hence, a US degree is beneficial in several aspects and preferred over others.

 The US Colleges/universities offer numerous study choices.
-The benefit of US Colleges is that you will be offered the subjects and courses of your choice in one college or the other as US has the largest number of teaching colleges.
+The benefit of US Colleges is that you will be offered the subjects and courses of your choice in one college or another, as USA has the largest number of teaching colleges.
 You will also gain industry experience as colleges have tied up with research institutes and industries.
-This will infuse an added interest to learn and excel in the field.
-Perhaps this is the reason, why the US institutes’ alumni are greatest award winners in the world, be it Nobel Awards or Oscar Awards or else.
+This will infuse an added interest to learn and excelling in the field.
+Perhaps this is the reason why the US institutions’ alumni are the greatest award winners in the world, be it Nobel Awards, Oscar Awards, or else.

 Leading Scientific Research

-For more than 50 years, the NASA Innovative Partnerships Program has connected NASA resources to private industry, referring to the commercial products as spin-offs which have been used to invent products like LEDs in medical therapies, artificial limbs, space blanket, cochlear implants, freeze-dried food, petroleum remediation, invisible braces and many more.
-The American technological revolution gave the world a series of inventions including the light emitted diode (LED), the transistor, the C programming language, and the UNIX computer operating system & the Internet.
+For more than 50 years, the NASA Innovative Partnerships Program has connected NASA resources to private industry, referring to the commercial products as spin-offs, which have been used to invent products like LEDs in medical therapies, artificial limbs, space blankets, cochlear implants, freeze-dried food, petroleum remediation, invisible braces, and many more.
+The American technological revolution gave the world a series of inventions, including the light-emitting diode (LED), the transistor, the C programming language, the UNIX computer operating system & the Internet.

 World Renowned/ Notable Companies